tdavidcl/ndspmhd-examples/HYDRO/test2-2Dpairing-instability/README-pairing.txt

 Run the code using ./2DSPMHD pair.in
 Or with output to a file: ./2DSPMHD pair.in >& pair.out &

-Plot the results using "nsplash pair_0*.dat"
+Plot the results using "splash pair_0*.dat"

 Things to try
 --------------